-If you haven’t heard about the new “in” ayurvedic cleansing technique called oil pulling, let me fill you in.
-Oil pulling, known as “Kavala” or “Gandusha” is one of the techniques that is highly regarded in Ayurveda.
-Though there have been only a few small studies on oil pulling, this century old regarded practice is being used by many celebrities and health gurus worldwide.
+Ayurvedic oil pulling, known as “Kavala” or “Gandusha” is a highly regarded technique in Ayurveda.
+Though there have been only a few small studies on oil pulling, this century-old practice is being used by many celebrities and health gurus worldwide.
 In one small study, sesame oil was found to be effective at reducing plaque and oral bacterial load.
-In another study, oil pulling therapy showed a reduction in plaque index, modified gingival scores in the plaque of adolescents with gingivitis.
+In another study, oil pulling therapy showed a reduction in plaque index and modified gingival scores in the plaque of adolescents with gingivitis.

 Many also claim a plethora of health benefits ranging from whiter teeth to increased mental clarity.

-Dr. F. Karach, MD., is said to be the man that brought oil pulling to hearts and mouths of the western world claimed that it could cure numerous illnesses ranging from heart disease and digestive problems to even hormonal imbalances.
+F. Karach, MD., said to be the one who brought oil pulling to hearts and mouths of the Western world, claimed that it could cure numerous illnesses ranging from heart disease and digestive problems to even hormonal imbalances.

 If you think about it, plaque is not water-soluble, it’s fat-soluble!
-The theory is that the oil binds with the ‘amma’ (toxins) in your mouth and if swished around long enough can pull toxic by-product out of the tissues to be spit out.
+The theory is that the oil binds with the "amma" (toxins) in your mouth and if swished around long enough can pull toxic by-products out of the tissues to be spit out.

 - Whiter teeth

 - Clears the sinuses

 - Better sleep

 How to Practice Ayurvedic Oil Pulling